jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/red-team-exercise/index.md

 ## Red Team (the concept)

+In cybersecurity,
-In cybersecurity, a Red Team’s knowledge, skills, and abilities go beyond those of a pentester whose role is to search, find, and report system vulnerabilities.
+a Red Team's knowledge,
+skills and abilities go beyond those of a [pentester](../../solutions/penetration-testing/) whose role is to search, find and report system vulnerabilities.
 A Red Team also simulates a real attack by assuming an adversarial role.

 ## Divide and conquer